Revised: 7 November 2022

 Influenza Vaccine Composition

-The recommended influenza vaccine composition for New Zealand in 2023 is:
+The information below describes the recommended influenza vaccine composition for New Zealand in 2024.

 Egg-based quadrivalent influenza vaccines: